 - GoQuorum derives the account address from the public key by taking the last 20 bytes of its keccak256 hash

-- The Privacy Manager uses the public key as an identifier for the target nodes of a private transaction (i.e. the
+- The Privacy Manager uses the public key as an identifier for the target nodes of a private transaction (that is the